irr-github/gurobi-cluster-tests/README.md

 In addition you should have your .profile setup as per https://gitlab.pik-potsdam.de/rse/rsewiki/-/wikis/Cluster-Access and add `module load anaconda/2024.10` (or latest) to it

+# General usage
+- the sbatchslurm.sh is the main.
+It should be run as `sbatch sbatchslurm.sh` from the login nodes of the cluster.
+This is a temporary solution -> snakemake should ideally take care of slurm submission
+- the snakemake command in `sbatchslurm.sh` calls snakemake with options.
+This executes the snakemake workflow.
+Play around with the options!
+- the Snakefile configures the execution of the snakemake workflow

+# issues:
+- rules not running fully as expected

 ## Challenges

 > **License**: